gwaredd/reflector/README.md

 Reflector is a clang based tool, it requires the LLVM and Clang source tree.
 You can get more information on the [official site](http://clang.llvm.org/get_started.html).

-**NB:** For convenience, these instructions use the github mirror of the llvm/clang sources (the official site uses the subversion repository but both should be the same).
+**NB:** For convenience, I'm using the github mirror of the llvm/clang sources below if you're wondering why there's a difference with the official site.

 Requires [git](https://git-scm.com/) and [cmake](https://cmake.org/).